 Essex is positioned near two major cities, which naturally experience higher crime rates.
 Therefore, residents of Essex may be exposed to any number of criminal offenses, including crimes of a sexual nature.

 Sexual offenses are serious matters.
 Most carry heavy penalties, including lengthy prison sentences.
 Sex crimes range from indecent exposure to statutory rape or prostitution, and can even include abuse against children.
 Those convicted of sexual crimes are required to register as a sex offender, and that period can range from a few years to life.

 In the state of Maryland, those convicted the most serious sex crime charges could face life in prison without parole, while fourth degree charges carry minimal sentences.

 If you or someone you know has been involved in a sexual offense, it is best to seek the help of an experienced attorney.
 Crimes of a sexual nature often come down to one person’s word, versus the others’, and require aggressive legal representation that has experience in investigations.

 In Essex and the communities of Baltimore County, the legal team at Lotze Mosely, LLP has successfully defended clients embattled in sex crime cases.
 Our extensive experience and resources allow our attorneys to secure positive verdicts on behalf of our clients.
-We offer a free initial consultation to assess your case.
+We offer an initial consultation to assess your case.